romi/romi-robots-docs/docs/Scanner/tutorials/hardware_scan.md

   (make sure you are in the conda environment or that you run properly the docker for the `plantimager` repository)
 * interfaced the machine running the ROMI software with the plant imager (main steps:
-    1. check it is correctly connected to the Gimball and CNC by USB link
+    1. check it is correctly connected to the Gimbal and CNC by USB
     2. turn on camera and connect it to the device via wifi)
 * set up a [DB](../user_guide/data.md) (or do the following steps)